ikrama1524/school-master/README.md

 # School Management System - Modular Architecture

+⚠️ **IMPORTANT**: If you see "endpoint has been disabled" error, your Neon database needs to be re-enabled in the Replit Database tab.

 This project is split into two completely independent modules:

 ## 🗂️ Project Structure